 Firstly, if you are not a graphic designer then you need to hire one to design your logo and branding.
 Don’t cheap out on this step!
 It’ll totally be worth it to help you develop your brand identity and stand out in the crowd.

-But when running an online business, there are loads of other graphics that you will need to create, and it’s not reasonable to outsource everything to a pro.
-You gotta dive in and figure out some basic design skills on your own!
+But when running an online business, there are loads of other graphics that you will need to create, and it’s not reasonable to outsource everything to a pro when you’re starting out.

-I use Picmonkey to design all of my pins and any other graphic I may need.
+Picmoney is an online photo editor and design program.
+I use Picmonkey to design all of my Pinterest pins and any other graphic I may need like icons and banners.
 I’ve been using it for years, and I use it almost everyday.
 There are different plans available, but I gladly pay for the Pro Plan, it’s $100/year.
 So worth it.
 I save money by only using the free versions of several other tools. 🙂

 One of my favourite things about Picmonkey is that you can use your own fonts if you choose.
-I have quite a collection of fonts I’ve acquired from Creative Market.
+I have quite a collection of fonts I’ve acquired over the years from Creative Market.
 I find it helps my pins stand out when I’m not using the same fonts as everyone else.

-Speaking of Creative Market, every Monday they offer 6 new freebies.
+Creative Market is a marketplace for graphics, fonts, photo presets, templates, stock images and more.
+And every Monday they offer 6 new freebies.
 I’ve scored so many FREE fonts, illustrations, graphics, stock images, social media templates and even a couple website themes!
 I’ve also purchased quite a few graphics since the pricing is very reasonable.

 When I’m designing pins and graphics I like to draw colour options from the overlays I’m using.
 I find it’s the best way to create a cohesive pin.
 I use html color codes for that.
 All you do is upload your image, click on the colour you like and it will tell you the html code for that colour.

-If you’d like to know more about how I create pins for my Etsy listings, check out this post.
+If you’d like to know more about how I create pins for my Etsy listings, check out this post , it’s a tell-all!

 I focus a lot of my social media energy on Pinterest.
 But I am active on Facebook and Instagram as well.
 There are a few tools that make managing all these accounts easier.